 While we offer CBT and other highly effective treatment options, we also continue to invest in the latest and most innovative treatment strategies.
 From DNA testing to Neuro Enhancement Brain Technology, our unique programs are evidence-based and intended to help you reach your goals.
 Whether you’re suffering from trauma, depression, addiction, or any other condition, we’re here to help.

 Freedom is just one call or click away.
-Please contact us to learn more about our CBT program, as well as the other unique treatment programs available to you or your loved one
+Please contact us to learn more about our CBT treatment center and behavioral therapy program, as well as the other unique treatment programs available to you or your loved one.